junxit/us-congress-bills-113/metadata.md

 - 2013-11-21 — Introduced in House
 - 2013-11-21 — Introduced in House
 - 2013-11-21 — Referred to the House Committee on Natural Resources.
+- 2013-11-29 — Referred to the Subcommittee on Fisheries, Wildlife, Oceans, and Insular Affairs.
+- 2014-04-08 — Subcommittee Hearings Held.
+- 2014-07-16 — Committee Consideration and Mark-up Session Held.
+- 2014-07-16 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2014-07-16 — Subcommittee on Fisheries, Wildlife, Oceans, and Insular Affairs Discharged.
+- 2014-12-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-12-01 — Considered under suspension of the rules. (consideration: CR H8190-8192)
+- 2014-12-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3572.
+- 2014-12-01 — Mr. Hastings (WA) moved to suspend the rules and pass the bill, as amended.
+- 2014-12-01 — Placed on the Union Calendar, Calendar No. 473.
+- 2014-12-01 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+113-633.
+- 2014-12-01 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+113-633.